fengyuzheHQ/fengyuzheHQ/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning in North China Electric Power University
+- 🌱 I’m currently studying at North China Electric Power University (NCEPU).
-- 💬 I'm interested in AI and study knowledge
+- 💬 I'm interested in AI, Heat Transfer, and Fluid Mechanics.
-- 📫 How to reach me:Please Email to 120231370622@ncepu.edu.cn
+- 📫 How to reach me: Please email 120231370622@ncepu.edu.cn